cs1302uga/cs1302-styleguide/README.md

 This naming convention for constants is pervasive among Java programmers and is even the same convention used by Oracle and Google.
 This specific convention allows most programmers to easily identify a constant when used in source code.

+## EmptyBlock

+Empty code blocks are not allowed.

+**Rationale:**
+Code blocks are for code.
+If, for some reason, you believe that you need an empty code block, then take a step back and rework your control flow.

 ## EmptyCatchBlock